Alianza Lima: Women's football

 The Alianza Lima women's football team plays in the Primera División Femenina, or Liga Femenina, the highest tier in Peruvian women's football.
 They have won the championship three times in 2021, 2022 and 2024.
 They were runners-up in the 2023 season.
 Alianza Lima has yet to win an international competition such as the Copa Libertadores Femenina.
 Their best run in the competition was the quarter-finals in 2022 and 2024.

 Women's Volleyball

 Alianza Lima has a women's volleyball team that participates in the Liga Nacional Superior de Voleibol, the highest tier in Peruvian women's volleyball.
 They won their first title in the 2023–24 season, after being runners-up in the previous three seasons.
 They have also won the División Superior de Vóley, the previous highest division in volleyball, three times.
 Alianza Lima were runners-up in the Campeonato Sudamericano de Campeones in 1994.

 Basketball

 The Alianza Lima basketball team plays in the Liga Nacional de Basketball.
-The women's team won the Liga de Basket de Lima in 1980 which is the teams only title.
+The women's team won the Liga de Basket de Lima in 1980 which is the team's only title.